 Antibiotics destroy bacteria, viruses, fungi, algae, and other microbes.
 The cells of bacteria, such as salmonella differ from those of higherlevel organisms such as fish.
-Antibiotics are chemicals designed to either kill or inhibit the growth of pathogenic bacteria while exploiting differences prokaryotes the between and eukaryotes make them relatively harmless in higher-level organisms.
-Antibiotics are constructed to act in one of these three ways: by disrupting cell membranes of bacteria (rendering them unable to regulate themselves), by impeding deoxyribonucleic acid (DNA) protein or synthesis, and by hampering the activity of certain enzymes unique to bacteria1.
+Antibiotics are chemicals designed to either kill or inhibit the growth of pathogenic bacteria while exploiting differences prokaryotes between eukaryotes make them relatively harmless in higher-level organisms.
+Antibiotics constructed to act in one of these three ways: by disrupting cell membranes of bacteria (rendering them unable to regulate themselves), by impeding deoxyribonucleic acid (DNA) protein synthesis, and by hampering the activity of certain enzymes unique to bacteria 1.